shakhor-shual/walkman/README.md

 shell programming support in major code editors.
 A nice bonus will be working syntax highlighting and auto-formatting of code in VS Code etc. Have a fun ;)

-- for more details about Walkman implementation [look this](https://github.com/shakhor-shual/walkman/tree/main/bin)
-- for more details about Walkman syntax and examples [look this](https://github.com/shakhor-shual/walkman/tree/main/examples)